Diversity Program Consortium (DPC) Coordination and Evaluation Center (CEC) at UCLA

 The Diversity Program Consortium (DPC) Coordination and Evaluation Center (CEC) at UCLA is designed to assess the impact of specific institutional and consortium-wide interventions on student, faculty, and institutional outcomes, including the impact of biomedical training and mentoring on transformation of institutional culture.
 The overall purpose of the CEC at UCLA is to provide the DPC's grantees with coordination and operational support, conduct data coordination/collection and program evaluation, and disseminate best practices.
-The overarching research and evaluation question is whether the Building Infrastructure Leading to Diversity (BUILD) and the National Research Mentoring Network (NRMN) programs improve student, faculty/researcher, and/or institutional short and intermediate outcomes that lead to a more diverse biomedical workforce and transform institutional culture, and how different program components differentially affect these outcomes.
+The overarching research and evaluation question is whether the Building Infrastructure Leading to Diversity (BUILD) and the National Research Mentoring Network (NRMN) programs improve student, faculty/researcher, and/or institutional short and intermediate outcomes that lead to a highly representative biomedical workforce and transform institutional culture, and how different program components differentially affect these outcomes.
 Using proven evaluation metrics and methods, the CEC Evaluation Core (EC) is assessing the attainment of hallmarks of career success, including core competencies, by DPC participants at multiple career stages, as well as documenting indicators of institutional transformation.
-The CEC is a critical FIRST Evaluation Core resource and partner.
+DPC participants are from all backgrounds.
+The CEC is a critical Evaluation Core resource and partner.

 For more information, please visit the DPC CEC website.